LinneaSjoholm/Kreativa-Krafter/README.md

 # Kreativa Krafter Trädgård – Website Redesign

 ## 🌿 Project Overview
-The current website for my parents' business is neither complete nor clear in its purpose.
+The current website for Kreativa Krafter business is neither complete nor clear in its purpose.
 The information is ambiguous, and the user experience needs improvement.
 To better represent their services, I aim to modernize the site, making it more professional, user-friendly, and informative.

-This project also allows me to apply my skills in web design and development in a real-world scenario.

 ## 🎯 Objectives
 The goal is to create a website that: